BenjaminListwon/benjaminlistwon.com/content/blog/data-flow-in-vue-and-vuex.md

 Why so bad you ask?

 1. We are defeting the one-way loop found in the diagrams above.
-2. We create a ridculously tight coupling between teh component and it's parent.
+2. We create a ridculously tight coupling between the component and it's parent.
 3. This would be _impossible_ to maintain.
-If you needed twenty functions in the component, you'd have to add twenty props, manage their names, etc, etc. Then, if nything ever changed, ugh!
+If you needed twenty functions in the component, you'd have to add twenty props, manage their names, etc, etc. Then, if anything ever changed, ugh!

 So why bother showing this at all?
 Because I am lazy just like everyone else.
-SOmetimes I do something like this only to discover how horrible it is down the road.
+Sometimes I do something like this only to discover how horrible it is down the road.
 Then I curse my lazy self because I have hours, or days, of cleanup to do.
 In this case, I hope I can help you avoid costly decisions or mistakes early by advocating for _never_ passing around anything you don't need to.
 In 99% of the cases I've run into, a single shared state is more than perfect.
 (More on that 1% case soon).